sonertari/SSLproxy/README.md

 SSLproxy is designed to transparently terminate connections that are redirected to it using a network address translation engine.
 SSLproxy then terminates SSL/TLS and initiates a new SSL/TLS connection to the original destination address.
+The rest of the actions is determined by the mode of operation specified in its global, proxyspec, and filter rule configuration.

+SSLproxy supports three major modes of operation:

+- **Divert**
+- **Split**
+- **Icap**

+SSLproxy does not automagically redirect any network traffic.
+To actually implement a proxy, you also need to redirect the traffic to the system running sslproxy.
+Your options include running sslproxy on a legitimate router, ARP spoofing, ND spoofing, DNS poisoning, deploying a rogue access point (e.g. using hostap mode), physical recabling, malicious VLAN reconfiguration or route injection, /etc/hosts modification and so on.

+#### Divert

-Packets received on the client side are decrypted and sent to the program listening on a port given in the proxy specification.
+In Divert mode, packets received on the client side are decrypted and sent to the program listening on a port given in the proxy specification.
 SSLproxy inserts in the first packet the address and port it is expecting to receive the packets back from the program.
 Upon receiving the packets back, SSLproxy re-encrypts and sends them to their original destination.
 The return traffic follows the same path back to the client in reverse order.

 ![Mode of Operation Diagram](https://drive.google.com/uc?id=1N_Yy5nMPDSvY8YaNFd4sHvipyLWq5zDy)